 I wrote this blog, because as a mum with a young family I think it is important to start traditions for all sorts of special events.
 It just so happens that Christmas is my favourite time of year and so I begin my search for traditions to help build my own family traditions and in turn help you build yours.
 Please let us know if you plan to adopt any AND if you have any new ones.
-These traditions have been gathered through our facebook page and through my general chattering amongst friends and the Brisbane Kids team.
+These traditions have been gathered through our Facebook page and through my general chattering among friends and the Brisbane Kids team.

-6. Visiting the Christmas lights
+6. Visit the Brisbane Christmas lights.

-9. Watch polar express on Xmas Eve
+9. Watch Polar Express on Xmas Eve

 10. Let the kids stay awake and go to midnight mass

-16. Packing tiny presents in MASSIVE boxes
+16. Pack tiny presents in MASSIVE boxes.

 19. Go into the city each year and have the kids choose a new decoration

 20. All the adults stay up on Xmas eve and have a drink and open their presents at midnight